Most Notable Books in My Library

 What are you reading during this pandemic season?

 I’ve been a sucker for books for as long as I can remember!
-In fact, I was so obsessed with words when I was younger, I would read anything and everything in sight!
+In fact, I was so obsessed with words when I was younger, that I would read anything and everything in sight.
 Growing up, my dad worked as a lecturer at a Kenyan parastatal.
-All of our neighbours were colleagues and lived in a huge compound at the edge of Karura forest housing over a hundred homes.
+All of our neighbours were colleagues in a huge compound at the edge of Karura forest, housing over a hundred homes.
 We co-existed with monkeys, often peacefully and sometimes not so much.
-It was a pretty serene and sheltered childhood.
+It was quite a serene and sheltered childhood.

-When we got sick, we would go to the dispensary or what my dad often referred to as ‘The Infirmary’.
-It was either a 15-minute walk or 10-minute drive away from home.
-At the Infirmary, they stuck little posters on the notice board describing the symptoms of different ailments or chronic illnesses with tips on care or how to prevent them.
-They also had those basic ones that teach hand hygiene and that sort of thing.
+When we got sick, we would go to the dispensary, or what my dad referred to as ‘the infirmary’.
+It was either a 15-minute walk or a 5-minute drive away from home.
+At the infirmary, they put posters up on the notice board, describing the symptoms of different ailments, with tips on care or how to prevent them.
+They also had basic ones that teach hand hygiene and that sort of thing.
 While waiting to see the doctor, I would read every single one!
-It might have fed the mild hypochondriac tendencies I’m sometimes accused of exhibiting.
+It might have fed the mild hypochondriac tendencies I am now accused of exhibiting (sometimes).

-I’ve stayed loving books even though I don’t run through as many as I used to when I was younger.
-I’d like to think that it’s because I take more time to really immerse myself in the story, and because my library has diversified even more, to include non-fictional books.
+I have continued to love books, even though I don’t get through as many as I used to when younger.
+I would like to think that it’s because I take more time to immerse myself in the story; and because my library has diversified to include non-fictional books.
 Quality over quantity, right?

-So my fellow book lovers, I thought I’d share some of my all-time favourites.
-This list is not exhaustive!
+So, my fellow book lovers, here are some of my all-time favourites.
+The list is not exhaustive!

 My All-Time Favourite Books (so far…)